Lithuania

 QualityRights – Lithuania

-In 2017, a National QualityRights Team was established in Lithuania in order to implement the WHO EURO project on adults with psychosocial and intellectual disabilities living in institutions in the European Region The team members have multidisciplinary competencies and years of experience of human rights advocacy in mental health: Nijole Gostautaite Midttun, psychiatrist, team leader, director at NGO Mental Health Initiative, Dovile Juodkaite, lawyer, president of the Lithuanian Disability Forum, Karile Levickaite, psychologist, director at NGO Mental Health perspectives and Ugne Grigaite, social worker & project manager at the NGO Mental Health Perspectives and Human Rights Monitoring Institute.
-Activities are undertaken by the team with the endorsement of the Ministry of Health and the Ministry of Social Security and Employment.
+In 2017, a National QualityRights Team was established in Lithuania in order to implement the WHO EURO project on adults with psychosocial and intellectual disabilities living in institutions in the European RegionThe team members have multidisciplinary competencies and years of experience of human rights advocacy in mental health and disability: Dr. Nijole Gostautaite Midttun, psychiatrist, director at NGO Mental Health Initiative; Dr. Ugne Grigaite, social worker, project manager, and researcher at NGO Mental Health Perspectives; Ms. Dovile Juodkaite, lawyer, former president of the Lithuanian Disability Forum; Ms. Karile Levickaite, psychologist, director at NGO Mental Health Perspectives.
+Activities have been undertaken by the team with the endorsement of the Ministry of Health and the Ministry of Social Security and Labour of the Republic of Lithuania.

 In addition to the assessment of facilities undertaken as part of the WHO EURO project using the WHO QualityRights toolkit and methodology, the national team received additional QualityRights training on mental health, disability, human rights and recovery in 2018-2019 and has subsequently been delivering this training to other key stakeholders in Lithuania.
 The QualityRights e-training has also been promoted and disseminated in the country to strengthen capacity among national actors.